For those who can’t watch the video, read the information in it below.

-It’s such a strong tool that 74% of companies say that content increases leads and lead quality.
-The increased leads and lead quality comes for a good reason, too, because 9 out of 10 B2B buyers are moderately to heavily influenced by content.
+It’s such a strong tool that 92% of marketers say their company views content as a business asset.
+That high percentage of belief comes for a good reason, too, because 9 out of 10 B2B buyers are moderately to heavily influenced by content.

 This isn’t new news, though.
 Content marketing has become so important that 93% of B2B marketers are using it to draw in new leads.
 And most are showing success, too.

 If you want to draw in more internet-based leads, you need to start producing high-quality content.
 Today I’ll share with you some things to consider when creating your content so you can get the high-quality results you’re looking for.